 “This is a perfect example of our commitment to evidence-based innovation at Steinhardt,” said Dominic Brewer, the Gale and Ira Drukier dean of NYU Steinhardt.
-“Our global partnerships, combined with leading-edge research into education and child development, led by Hiro and Global TIES Co-Director J. Lawrence Aber, will inform this project and help scale it to serve generations of refugee children with little education and severe trauma.”
+“Our global partnerships, combined with leading-edge research into education and child development, led by Hiro and Global TIES for Children Co-Director J. Lawrence Aber, will inform this project and help scale it to serve generations of refugee children with little education and severe trauma.”

 “We’re thrilled to partner with NYU Steinhardt’s Global TIES for Children research center, as they lead the effort to bring the best science in child development, measurement, and independent evaluation to bear on this historic initative,” said Sherrie Westin, executive vice president of global impact at Sesame Workshop.